 Patient support groups

-Parkinson’s UK run support groups and your nurse will be able to provide you with contact details of a group in your area.
+You may find a support group run by Parkinson’s UK useful – your nurse will be able to provide you with contact details.